-The meat is now in high demand from retailers, restaurants, butchers and consumers which makes breeding Aberdeen-Angus cattle a commercially smart plan for today’s commercial beef farmers.
+Aberdeen-Angus meat is in higher demand than ever amongst retailers, restaurants, butchers and consumers, which makes breeding Aberdeen-Angus cattle a commercially smart plan for the modern-day commercial beef farmer.

 HRH Prince Charles, patron of the Aberdeen-Angus Cattle Society